LukeHagar/plex-docs/blog/Announcment.md

 So this website is my first attempt at fully open source API documentation for Plex.tv and Plex Media Server.

-This [website](https://github.com/LukeHagar/plex-docs) is dynamically generated from an [open source OpenAPI Specification](https://github.com/LukeHagar/plex-api-spec), and is rebuilt and redeployed everytime that specification is updated.
+This [website](https://github.com/LukeHagar/plex-docs) is dynamically generated from an [open source OpenAPI Specification](https://github.com/LukeHagar/plex-api-spec), and is rebuilt via github actions and redeployed to vercel everytime that specification is updated.

-I have some [legacy format documentation](/docs/legacy) that was very kindly given to me by Plex.
+I have some [legacy format documentation](/docs/legacy) that was very kindly provided to me by the incredible Elan, CTO at Plex.
 This documentation is what I am currently working on converting to the OpenAPI specification format.

 There is still many endpoints, parameters, examples, and schemas missing from the OpenAPI Spec and I invite anyone in the community to contribute anything they can or want towards the documentation or the site.